 If The Trade Desk can stay one step ahead of the Google curve, it’s in an enviable position to take advantage of rapidly growing and diversifying advertising markets on Web, mobile, and streaming platforms.

-The Trade Desk’s three-year annualized return (the longest span available since its IPO) is 102.04% as of June 30, 2021, according to Morningstar.
-That’s more than five times the 18.83% three-year annualized return of the broader software applications sector.
+The Trade Desk’s three-year annualized return (the longest span available since its IPO) is 106.82% as of Nov.
+10, 2021, according to Morningstar.
+That’s more than three times the 30.20% three-year annualized return of the broader software applications sector.

 10. Okta (NASDAQ: OKTA)